hassio-addons/repository/esphome/README.md

 ### Option: `esphome_version`

-Manually override which ESPHome version to use in the addon.
+Manually override which ESPHome version to use in the add-on.
-For example to install the latest development version, use `"esphome_version": "dev"`, or for version 1.10.0: `"esphome_version": "v1.10.0""`.
+For example to install the latest development version, use `"esphome_version": "dev"`, or for version 1.14.0: `"esphome_version": "v1.14.0""`.

 Please note that this does not always work and is only meant for testing, usually the ESPHome add-on and dashboard version must match to guarantee a working system.